Light Emission and Conductance Fluctuations in Electrically Driven and Plasmonically Enhanced Molecular Junctions: Introduction

 \section{Introduction}

 Plasmonic nanocavities with extreme light confinement allow electromagnetic interactions with few or even single molecules to be studied and tailored \cite{maccaferri_recent_2021, zhang_chemical_2013}.
-They can be electrically connected, resulting in molecular junctions that provide opportunities to measure molecular transport \cite{xiang_molecular-scale_2016, gehring_single-molecule_2019, karthauser_integration_2020, kos_quantum_2021} and study light emission through inelastic electron tunnelling (IET) \cite{parzefall_optical_2019} or electron incandescence \cite{downes_measurement_2002,buret_spontaneous_2015,cui_electrically_2020,roslawska_atomic-scale_2021}.
-However, there is still limited understanding of the physical processes governing the properties of plasmonic molecular nanojunctions, in particular at the atomic scale.
-One phenomenon attracting much interest is the random occurrence of picocavities, a term that has been coined to describe fluctuating microscopic features at the metal-molecule interface \cite{benz_single-molecule_2016} that may cause the emergence of single-molecule signals in the context of surface-enhanced Raman scattering (SERS).
+They can be electrically connected \cite{wang_molecular_2016}, resulting in molecular junctions that provide opportunities to measure both molecular transport \cite{xiang_molecular-scale_2016, gehring_single-molecule_2019, karthauser_integration_2020, kos_quantum_2021} and plasmonically enhanced optical signals.
+Such combined plasmonic and electrical experiments on molecular junctions are useful for a fundamental understanding of molecular properties and metal-molecule interfaces and for various applications including high-speed nanosized electronics \cite{wang_plasmonic_2022, aradhya_single-molecule_2013, zhou_ultrafast_2021}.
+For instance, electrical transport and spectroscopy of metal-molecule-metal junctions reveal quantum properties originating from structural and chemical rearrangements, observable even at ambient conditions \cite{gehring_single-molecule_2019}.